lichman0405/xunfeispark/CONTRIBUTING.md

 3. Write tests to cover your changes.
 4. Commit your changes, ensuring to write a good commit message.
 5. Push your changes to your fork on JihuLab.
-6. Submit a pull request to the main SparkAI repository.
+6. Submit a pull request to the main PySparkAI repository.

 ## Coding Standards